helciodev/weather-app/README.md

 1. User as sees the information about his current location weather.
 2. User can search for more than 200 cities around the world.
+3. Users can change the metrics units by clicking on them.

 ## Live Demo